-The media roll adapters kit include a pair of 38.1 mm (1.5 in.) inner diameter (I.D.) media roll adapters and two mounting screws.
+The media roll adapters kit includes a pair of 38.1 mm (1.5 in.) inner diameter (I.D.) media roll adapters and two mounting screws.

-While the media roll adapters are intended to be permanently installed in the printer, they may be changed out as necessary to support various media roll sizes.
+While the media roll adapters are intended to be permanently installed in the printer, they can be changed as necessary to support various media roll sizes.